Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 City Park

-City Park, also known as Városliget, covers over 300 acres and is home to several attractions, including the Széchenyi Thermal Bath, the Vajdahunyad Castle, and the Museum of Fine Arts.
+City Park, also known as Városliget, covers over 300 acres and is home to several attractions including the Széchenyi Thermal Bath, the Vajdahunyad Castle and the Museum of Fine Arts.
 The park’s large lake is perfect for boating in the summer and ice skating in the winter.
-The park also features numerous playgrounds, walking paths, and gardens.
+The park also features several playgrounds, walking paths and gardens.

 Visit the Small Vajdahunyad Castle and Its Church